Best EV Stocks in India 2026

 Overview of the Top EV Stocks in India 2025

-- Hero MotoCorp Ltd: Hero MotoCorp Ltd is the world’s largest manufacturer of two-wheelers by volume, with a dominant presence in the Indian motorcycle and scooter market.
+3. Hero MotoCorp Ltd: Hero MotoCorp Ltd is the world’s largest two-wheeler manufacturer by volume, with a dominant presence in the Indian motorcycle and scooter market.

-- Bosch Ltd: Bosch Ltd is the Indian listed subsidiary of the German multinational Robert Bosch GmbH, primarily engaged in the manufacture of automotive components, including fuel injection systems, starter motors, and braking solutions.
+4. Bosch Ltd: Bosch Ltd is the Indian-listed subsidiary of the German multinational Robert Bosch GmbH, primarily engaged in manufacturing automotive components, including fuel injection systems, starter motors, and braking solutions.

 How to Invest in EV Stocks in India?

-Here is how one can invest in the best EV stocks in 2026:
+Here is how you can invest in the best EV stocks:

 Budget Updates for the EV Sector in India